sequana/variant_calling/README.rst

 ========= ======================================================================
 Version   Description
 ========= ======================================================================
+1.4.0     * handles long reads data.
+Use sequana html_report to create the VCF
+            html reports instead of wrapper.
+More dynamic.
+Updated some containers, in particular for sequana_coverage.
+          * Fixed regression in bwa mapping
+          * Fixed ordered of contigs on genomecov that was not sorted in the same way as samtools in some cases.
 1.3.0     * Updated version to use latest damona containers and latest
             sequana version 0.19.1. added plot in HTML report with distribution of variants. added tutorial. added bwa_split and freebaye split to